IBE160/SG-Oslo-Flexi/docs/epics.md

     *   When I log in for the first time,
     *   Then I am shown a brief, interactive tutorial that guides me through uploading a document and generating a quiz.

+**Story 2.4: Authentication Integration (NextAuth.js)**

+*   **As a developer,** I want to integrate NextAuth.js into the frontend application, so that we have a secure and standard way to handle user sessions and protection.
+*   **Acceptance Criteria:**
+    *   Given the frontend application is running,
+    *   When a user logs in,
+    *   Then a secure session (JWT-based) is created and stored.
+    *   And protected routes redirect unauthenticated users to the login page.

 ## Epic 3: Document Processing & Analysis

 **Goal:** Build the core document processing pipeline, including file upload, OCR, and the "Reader" agent for content analysis.